 - Add the grated cheese and the kale.and stir to blend.

 - Sift the dry ingredients right into the bowl and mix well.

 - Pour the mixture into the skillet and smooth it out.

 - Bake for about 20-22 minutes, until it's just starting to turn golden around the edges, and a toothpick comes out without wet batter clinging to it.
 Don't over bake!

-I rewrote the recipe in my own words in order to make it a one-bowl process.
 The recipe comes from Let Them Eat Kale by Julia Mueller